 On Founder's Day June 19, 2010, The Reily

-would like to donate, or loan, for
+etc. that you would like to donate, or loan, for

-We are going to post requests from people who email the
+We post requests from people who email the

 these people.
-Anyone wanting to post a
+Anyone wanting to post a request

 Melvin Smith bottom row far left, next to him Louis Schulte,